b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 `println`.
 As the name suggests it prints something (like a text) to the [standard output](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)).
-This is one of many Julia build in functions (for more information see [Julia Docs](https://docs.julialang.org/en/v1/)).
+This is one of many Julia built in functions (for more information see [Julia Docs](https://docs.julialang.org/en/v1/)).

 ### Mathematical functions {#sec:mathematical_functions}

-But we can also define some functions on our own:
+We can also define some functions on our own:

 ```jl
 s = """